ramda/ramda/README.md

 the developers of this library, with similar goals.
 But that one strove more for implementation elegance than for practical capabilities.
 Ramda is all about giving users real-world tools.
-Eweda can be seen more as an academic excercise, mostly proving out was does and doesn't work, and doing so as elegantly as possible.
+Eweda can be seen more as an academic excercise, mostly proving out what does and doesn't work, and doing so as elegantly as possible.